Campus Research Day Includes Record Participation

 “We all say we’re busy during the year, but none of us actually know what the others are busy doing,” Haas said.
 “Today showed the results of those long hours spent researching.”

 This was the third year Southern hosted such an event, and the first time it was open for faculty to join.
-Participating professors included: Nivischi Edwards, PhD, (School of Education and Psychology); Sonja Fordham, PhD (McKee Library); Luceta McRoy, PhD (School of Business); Christine Moniyung, PhD (School of Nursing), and Philip Samaan, DMin (School of Religion).
+Participating professors included: Nivischi Edwards, PhD, (School of Education, Psychology, and Counseling); Sonja Fordham, PhD (McKee Library); Luceta McRoy, PhD (School of Business); Christine Moniyung, PhD (School of Nursing), and Philip Samaan, DMin (School of Religion).

 Campus Research Day’s complete schedule of fall presentations can be found online.